blackwakhu/wakhu/README.md

 - 👋 Hi, I’m @wakhu
-- 👀 I’m interested in ...programming and machines
+- 👀 I’m interested in ...programming and machine learnig
-- 🌱 I’m currently learning ...python, c, c++, java
+- 🌱 I’m currently learning ...python, html, css, javascript, java
 - 💞️ I’m looking to collaborate on ...nothing for now
-- 📫 How to reach me ...shiberoderrickwakhu@gmail.com
+- 📫 How to reach me ...shiberoderrickwakhu@gmail.com, @ShiberoD

 <!---
 wakhu/wakhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.